 17. Enter the date (mm/dd/yyyy) the claimant began work on the property.

-18. The date (mm/dd/yyyy) the claimant finished their work on the property.
+18. Enter the date (mm/dd/yyyy) the claimant finished work on the property.

 Fields 19 – 20